The project

 Supernova Coop, what and who is it?

 Supernova is a cooperative.
-It was founded in 2017 by the non-profit organisation Nova and members of Cinema Nova in 2017, with the idea of buying the room which houses the cinema.
+It was founded in 2017 by the non-profit organisation Nova and members of Cinema Nova, with the idea of buying the room which houses the cinema.
 The project was postponed to 2023.
-While the rental lease for Cinema Nova expires in a few months, Supernova Coop aims to acquire a 68-year long lease on the building to transfer its use to the non-profit Nova against a modest rent.
+Whith the rental lease for Cinema Nova expiring on May 11, Supernova Coop aims to acquire a 68-year long lease on the building to transfer its use to the non-profit Nova against a modest rent.
 In this way, the “ownership” of the walls and the roof which house the cinema will remain collective, and the non-profit Nova can stabilize its activity by signing, for the first time in its existence, a real long-term rental lease.
 Cinema Nova thus maintains its freedom of cultural programming while avoiding an increase in rent which would transform the non-commercial nature of its activity.

 If the cinema’s presence in the city centre is threatened, why do you want to buy the current venue rather than looking for another place to move to?